nexxtmission/cloud-tasks-scheduler/README.md

     webhook: {
         expressInstance: expressApp, // express app instance
         baseUrl: 'https://api.my-backend.com', // base url, this could be an env variable since it can change between environments
-        pathname: '/push-notification/send', // endpoint pathname you want to use for the handler thus it does not conflict with your current endpoints
+        pathname: '/push-notification/send', // endpoint pathname you want to use for the handler thus it does not conflict with your current endpoints, its default value is `/cloud-task/webhook`
     },
 });